Chart Color Schemes

 Employment

-Limited local employment opportunities are indicated by Census data on working population vs resident population.
-Over the year to September 2025, employment increased by 3.6%, labour force by 2.9%, reducing unemployment by 0.7 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.0%, labour force growth of 3.3%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ashburton's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Based on AreaSearch analysis of SALM and ABS data, over the 12 months to December 2025, employment increased by 2.5% while the labour force increased by 2.5%, leaving unemployment broadly flat.
+By comparison, Greater Melbourne recorded employment growth of 2.4%, labour force growth of 2.8%, and unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Ashburton.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Ashburton's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment